riminino/graf/_docs/markdown.md

 ## Table of contents

-The first line select an ordered `1. toc` or unordered `- toc` list, the second line `{:toc}` replace the first one with the headings list.
+The first line will be replaced with an ordered `1. toc` or unordered `- toc` nested list of headings, the second line must be `{:toc}`.

-* toc
-{:toc}

 - The class `{:.no_toc}` exclude a heading from the list
-- If the page has the `toc` widget in the `sidebar` array, the table of contents is moved on the sidebar
+- If the page has the `toc` widget in the `sidebar` array, the table of contents is moved to the sidebar

 ## Details